Winds shred Southern Plains; California to see more snow - KESQ

 “It hit real hard in about 20 minutes and it was gone,” said Cindy Woodard, city secretary in the Texas Panhandle city of Memphis, about 90 miles (140 kilometers) southeast of Amarillo, where the 114 mph gust was recorded.

+There were broken windows, toppled trees and blown-over carports but no reports of injuries, Woodard said.

-More than 76,000 customers lost power in Oklahoma, but most had it restored by Monday morning, Oklahoma’s Office of Emergency Management reported.
+More than 76,000 customers lost power in Oklahoma at the height of the storm Sunday night, although most had it restored by Monday morning, Oklahoma’s Office of Emergency Management reported.

+A tornado touched down Sunday near Liberal, Kansas, the weather service said, and more than a dozen homes were reported damaged, according to KSNW-TV.
+One person had minor injuries, the station said.

-There were reports of nine tornadoes in Kansas, Oklahoma and northwestern Texas, weather officials said.
-One tornado near Liberal, Kansas, damaged more than a dozen homes and caused minor injuries to one person, KSNW-TV reported.
+There were reports of nine tornadoes in Kansas, Oklahoma and northwestern Texas, said Bob Oravec, a lead forecaster for the weather service.
+Weather service teams planned to survey storm damage Monday to determine the strength of the tornadoes.

 BLIZZARD WARNING IN CALIFORNIA

-Blizzard warnings went into effect Monday in the Sierra Nevada range as more rounds of rain and snow moved into California.
+Blizzard warnings began going into effect Monday in the Sierra Nevada range as more rounds of rain and snow entered California from the north and moved south.

 The new series of storms arrived even as parts of the state were still digging out from last week’s powerful storm, which added to a massive snowpack left by a siege of “atmospheric rivers” in December and January.